A Multi-Simulation Bridge for IoT Digital Twins: Simulation Agents

 \subsection{Matlab Agent}

-The MATLAB Agent ($SA_{\text{MATLAB}}$) represents a decoupled simulation agent that integrates MATLAB's computational capabilities within the DT-SB architecture.
-The agent communicates with the DT-SB using the AMQP protocol, ensuring reliable and platform-agnostic messaging.
-Four distinct integration strategies were investigated, each offering different trade-offs in terms of latency, flexibility, and architectural coupling.
+The MATLAB Agent ($SA_{\text{MATLAB}}$) serves as a decoupled simulation component integrating MATLAB’s computational capabilities within the DT-SB architecture.
+It communicates with the DT-SB through the AMQP protocol, enabling reliable and platform-independent message exchange.
+Four integration strategies were explored, each balancing latency, flexibility, and architectural coupling differently.

-\textbf{1.
-File-Based Exchange.} In this approach, the simulator receives simulation inputs via files, executes the model, and stores the results in an output file.
-The $SA_{\text{MATLAB}}$ reads the output file, encapsulates its contents as the response payload, and forwards the message to the DT-SB.
-This method offers high architectural decoupling but incurs substantial input/output overhead, making it unsuitable for streaming simulations due to poor performance and high latency.

-\textbf{2.
-TCP/IP Communication.} This approach employs network-based IPC, enabling real-time interaction between the simulator and the $SA_{\text{MATLAB}}$.
-The simulator sends result data directly to the $SA_{\text{MATLAB}}$ over a TCP/IP socket, formatted as JSON.
-Each result corresponds to a single message in the stream, making this method highly compatible with streaming simulation modes.
-The use of network IPC ensures that the MA and simulator remain decoupled at the operating system process level, supporting distributed deployment.

-\textbf{3.
-Shared Memory IPC.} In this configuration, the $SA_{\text{MATLAB}}$ and MATLAB exchange data via shared memory segments.
-Simulation requests and responses are written and read directly from volatile memory, resulting in extremely low latency and high throughput.
-However, this approach requires explicit synchronization using mutexes or locks to avoid race conditions and deadlocks.
-Additionally, shared memory access necessitates strict control over memory layout, reducing flexibility.

-\textbf{4.
-MATLAB Engine API.} This method utilizes the MATLAB Engine API to directly invoke MATLAB functions from Python.
-While it simplifies invocation of MATLAB computations, it imposes structural constraints on model definitions and requires the simulator to conform to specific function-call semantics, thus reducing modularity and reusability.

-A comprehensive evaluation of these four approaches has been conducted to determine the most suitable integration strategy for \emph{batch} and \emph{streaming} simulation modes.
-Although shared memory IPC achieves the lowest latency, it required rigid memory management and offers limited flexibility.
-Ultimately, the Matlab Engine API approach has been selected for batch simulation.
-The TCP/IP approach has been selected as the preferred integration method for streaming mode simulation due to its balance of modularity, ease of integration, and suitability for distributed architectures.
+In the \textit{file-based approach}, simulation inputs are provided as files, and results are written back to disk for the agent to read and forward to the DT-SB.
+This method ensures strong decoupling but introduces considerable input/output overhead, making it unsuitable for real-time or streaming simulations.
+The \textit{TCP/IP communication approach} enables real-time data exchange via socket-based interprocess communication, where results are transmitted as JSON messages.
+This solution supports continuous streaming and distributed deployment with moderate latency.
+A third strategy relies on shared memory \textit{interprocess communication}, where requests and responses are exchanged directly through memory segments.
+While this configuration achieves minimal latency and high throughput, it requires explicit synchronization and strict control over memory layout, reducing flexibility.
+Finally, the MATLAB Engine API allows direct invocation of MATLAB functions from Python, simplifying model execution but imposing tighter structural constraints and lowering modularity.